Best Extra Firm Mattress

 - Hot Sleepers

-Are you in the market for a new mattress and considering a firm bed?
-Or perhaps wondering if your current mattress is right for you?
-The level of firmness in your mattress is one of the most important factors to consider when choosing the best mattress.
+If you are looking for a new mattress on the firmer side, but find yourself unsure which firmness level or bed is right for you this guide can help!
+The firmness is one of the most important factors to consider when choosing the best mattress.
 Everyone has a preference, and for many, a requirement for the level of firmness they desire in a bed.

 Whatever your reasons, if you’re in the market for a firmer mattress, we can help you make the best choice.
-This article will review the different levels of firmness used by mattress companies so you can choose the best option for you.
-We’ll also go over several factors to consider to keep an eye out for when you are making your selection.
-Finally, as with all our mattress reviews, we’ll share with you the best firm mattresses on the market.
+This article will review what firmness level actually means, several factors to consider, and we’ll share with you the best firm mattresses on the market.
 By the end of this article, you’ll have all the information you need to make an informed decision.

-2 – 3 Soft.
+2-3: Soft.
 Slightly more firm than extremely soft, but still have a “sinking” feeling.

 Dual-sided: Firm and Extra Firm

 It is minimally conforming and is a great option for stomach sleepers and those who weigh over 230 pounds.
-In addition, it isolates motion and makes no noise while bearing weight, so it’s a great option for couples.
+In addition, it excels at motion isolation and makes no noise while bearing weight, so it’s a great option for couples.

 Bonus: Brooklyn Bedding mattresses come with free shipping to the United States, a 10-year warranty, and a 120-night trial period so you can send it back if you decide it’s not for you.